-Yes, though this answer somewhat depends on what you consider decent and affordable!
+Yes, though this answer depends on what one considers decent and affordable!

 Those looking for new high-performance machines for under $1,000 will find very little of interest.
 High-performance turntabling can’t be done for $1K new, spend a little more though and things start to improve.
 If you broaden your horizons to include pre-owned equipment, then $1,000 gets you something much more interesting.